Virall228/way-esports/README.md

 npm install
 ```

-3. Create a `.env` file with the following variables:
+3. Create a `.env` file with the following variables or use the external env file:
 ```env
 PORT=4000
 MONGODB_URI=your_mongodb_uri
 JWT_SECRET=your_jwt_secret
 ```

+4. For deployment, place the env file at `/opt/WAY-Esports/secrets/backend.env` on the server.

-4. Start the server:
+5. Start the server:
 ```bash
 npm run dev
 ```